 Attitudes constitute an important psychological attribute of individuals which shape their behaviour.
 Schermerhorn, et al., have defined attitude as a predisposition "to respond in a positive or negative way to someone or something in one's environment".
-When a person says that he likes or dislikes something, an attitude is being expressed.
 Attitude can be defined as a persistent tendency to feel & behave in a particular way towards some object.